Nottommy11/nettie-svelte-test/README.md

 This section outlines the commands I use to run this project.

+- `nvm` This can be used to manage which version of npm is being used.
+This

 - `npm install` - Installs the dependencies for this project.

 - `npm run dev` - Runs a local version of the app